aitaicenterdevops/devops_workshop/README.md

 Now that we have a basic build stage in place, let's get the test stage doing something useful for us.

+Try the following to switch to the
+<tt>03-test</tt> branch of the repository and run
+tests:

+    host$ git checkout 03-test
+    host$ docker ps
+    host$ # find the CONTAINER ID for the dev environment.
+Suppose it's containerId. host$ docker run -it containerId bash
+    cont# cd /home/dev/devops_workshop
+    cont# ./scripts/test.sh

+Does it work?
+Hope so!
+It should run test suites for the Web application and the face detector service and record code coverage reports for both sets of tests.

+Now our task is to execute the tests in our CI/CD pipeline.